JQIamo/AWG-on-GPU/README.md

 # AWG_on_GPU

- Arbitrary waveform generation on a GPU using the additive synthesis framework for waveform synthesis
+Arbitrary waveform generation on a GPU using the additive synthesis framework for waveform synthesis.

 ## Overview

 This is a software achitecture for real-time arbitrary waveform generation based on a CUDA GPU and PCIe DAC module, allowing for a high throughput static waveform generation as well as a flexible and low-latecy computation of complex waveforms.

-Currently this project is implemented with two pathways of generating dynamic waveforms with chirping tones.
+Currently this project is implemented with two pathways of generating dynamic waveforms with chirping tones, allowing the waveforms to be computed in advance or in parallel of streaming.

+The project is implemented with a primitive TCP based control logic that is subject to improvement or replacement according to users' need.

 ## Hardware and Environment